alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

 As you’re authentication needs grow more complex, you will want space to stretch your legs and add new properties, like a refresh token.
-The `AuthSession` class becomes what [Martin Fowler](https://martinfowler.com/) calls <i>"a home that can attract useful behavior"</i>
+The `AuthSession` class becomes what [Martin Fowler](https://martinfowler.com/) describes as <i>"a home that can attract useful behavior"</i>.
+A primitive String token would provide no room for future expansion.

 Where does the `AuthSession` come from?
 It comes from the `RemoteAuthProvider`.